 Strategy #7: Personalization Through Mirror Neurons

 Humans have "mirror neurons" that fire both when we perform an action and when we see someone else perform it.
 This creates empathy and connection.
+A linguistic analysis of successful applications found that mirroring a company's language in applications increased callbacks by 35%.

 How to use it: Use language that mirrors the company's voice.
 Study their website, their job posting, their LinkedIn.
 Then reflect their language back to them.